 Water & Sewage

+Central government supervision of water supplies began in 1867, when the Board of Supervision (originally set up under the Poor Law) was given authority to determine lead local authorities where boundaries of parishes overlapped with town councils or other bodies.[11]
+Legislation from 1889 onwards gradually gave greater supervisory powers in public health to the Board of Supervision and its successors (the Local Government Board for Scotland from 1894, the Scottish Board of Health from 1919, the Department of Health for Scotland from 1929 and the Scottish Development Department from 1962).[12]
 The Water (Scotland) Act 1946 made the Secretary of State for Scotland responsible for all aspects of the public water supply service, including the quality and quantity of water, the approval of new works and obtaining co-operation between local authorities through joint boards.
-Every house was to be provided with an inside water supply and new houses could not be built without an inside supply.[7]
-The Water (Scotland) Act 1949 further extended the powers and functions of the Secretary of State for Scotland.[8]
+Every house was to be provided with an inside water supply and new houses could not be built without an inside supply.[13]

-In 1967 under the Water (Scotland) Act 1967 the Central Scotland Water Development Board was set up to supply more water for sale to local authorities and local water boards and trusts were replaced by regional boards.[10]
-Under the Local Government (Scotland) Act 1973, regional and islands councils were given responsibility for the control of public water supply, sewerage and sewage disposal.
-[11]
+In 1967 local water authorities, whether counties or burghs or trusts or joint boards, were replaced by regional boards.[14]
+Under the Local Government (Scotland) Act 1973, regional and islands councils were given responsibility for the control of public water supply, sewerage and sewage disposal, confirmed by the Water (Scotland) Act 1980.[15]

 Bibliography